mianbreton/laplacian_challenge/README.md

 ./run_all.sh
 ```

-To run the Python example
+To run the Python implementations

 ```sh
 cd python/